 Q: Why should I execute a living will or health care directive?

-A: Living wills and health care directives are important planning tools that allow you to determine what medical treatment you wish to receive if you become incapacitated.
-You can appoint the person you wish to decide what medical treatment you will receive if you are unable to do so.
-They also guide your family and physicians when unanticipated medical decisions arise.
+A: Living wills and health care directives are important planning tools that allow you to clearly state what medical treatment you wish to receive if you become incapacitated.
+You can appoint the person you wish to implement your wishes for medical treatment should you be unable to do so.
+These documents also guide your family and physicians when unanticipated medical decisions arise.
 A living will or advance directive relieves your family members of the difficult decisions related to life-sustaining measures and serious medical procedures.

 Q: Can I change my power of attorney or advance directive after I sign it?

 A: Yes.
-Powers of attorney or health care directives can be changed at any time.
-You may change your designated attorney-in-fact or agent and add or subtract powers that they have or revoke the document entirely.
-If you wish to change the power of attorney or advance directive, you must notify your attorney-in-fact or agent of the changes.
-You also should alert other people such as your physician, your banker or other financial advisor to avoid confusion.
+Powers of attorney or health care directives can be changed at any time provided the signer is not currently incapacitated.
+You may change your designated attorney-in-fact or agent, add or subtract powers that they have, or revoke the document entirely.
+If you wish to change the power of attorney or advance directive, you must notify your attorney-in-fact or agent of the changes, however.
+To avoid confusion later, you should also alert other people such as your physician, your banker or another financial adviser.

 Q: How can I adjust to my role as caretaker for my parents?

 A: Caring for elderly parents or other loved ones can be demanding when balanced with work and your own family life.
 Maintaining your personal health, including daily exercise and a steady diet, will help to preserve your physical and emotional strength.
 Additionally, many organizations exist to provide support to families called upon to care for elder loved ones.